 Square Footage: Upon arriving at your property, the HVAC contractor will measure the square footage of your home.
 This will help determine the size unit needed to efficiently cool your home.
 A larger home will require a more powerful unit, which will cost more.

 Repairs: The contractor recommendation may include upgrading attic or crawl space insulation, resealing of windows and doors, or repairing breaches in exterior walls where conditioned air might escape.
 These precautions may add to the total cost.

 The Unit: An air conditioning unit with a higher energy efficiency ratio will cost more, but often yield a better return on investment over time.
+The best air conditioner brands will offer AC units with high SEER ratings.
 The Seasonal Energy Efficiency Ratio or SEER is a rating that notes the efficiency of the cooling system.
 The higher the SEER, the more efficient the system.
 The minimum standard SEER is 13 for air conditioners.
 Most modern air conditioners have a SEER that ranges from 13 to 21.
 The Energy Efficiency Ratio or EER is a rating that bases its energy efficiency rating on how the unit would react to an outside temperature of 95 degrees, an inside temperature of 80 degrees and humidity of 50 percent.